hackanoho/hackanoho.github.io/index.md

 The noho is a fully catered and free event, with accommodation at the marae.

+Generous support for this event comes from the School of Computer Science.

 It is based on similar events that [ran in 2021](./2021hackanoho), and [in 2023](./2023dataandcomputingnoho).

 ![Marae](./waipapa.jpg)